-CCESL staff may ask you to come in for a preliminary interview to ensure your fitness for a position.
-You will be required to interview with your potential work site.
-You should bring a copy of your resume and cover letter for that position to the work site.
+CCESL staff will ask you to come in for a preliminary interview to ensure your fitness for a position.
+You will also be required to interview with your potential work site.

-Once all paperwork and initial orientation has been completed, students will be notified by CCESL when they are eligible to begin working.
+Once all paperwork and initial orientation have been completed, students will be notified by CCESL when they are eligible to begin working.

-How to Apply for Community Work Study & Internship Program: Organizations
+Community Engagement Work Study & Internship Program: Organizations

 Organizations should hold 501(c)3 status, or be educationally related in order to participate in the CWSI program.

 Frequently Asked Questions